 Configure Microsoft Azure

-Provide Azure Blog Storage Access to MVISION Cloud
+Provide Azure Blob Storage Access to MVISION Cloud

 - Log in to the Azure Portal and create a Storage Container.